Searching...

 Personal Facts, Age, Height and Biography of Oskar R. Lange

 Oskar R. Lange, born on July twenty-seventh, nineteen oh four, was a prominent Polish economist and diplomat whose contributions significantly shaped the discourse on market socialism.
-He is particularly renowned for his advocacy of market pricing tools within socialist frameworks, presenting a compelling model that sought to address the economic calculation problem articulated by Ludwig von Mises and Friedrich Hayek.
+He is particularly renowned for his innovative advocacy of market pricing tools within socialist frameworks, challenging traditional economic theories.